 10 steps to a rock-solid travel RFP

-A request for proposal (RFP) process to find your future travel management company can take months to complete.
-It can be exhausting, time-consuming, and stressful.
-And, it doesn't always yield the best insight into a TMC's true capabilities or your travel needs.
+A request for proposal (RFP) process to discover your future travel management company can take months to complete.
+It can be exhausting, time-consuming and stressful.
+And, it doesn't always yield the best insight into a TMC's true capabilities, or your travel needs.

-It's only natural, then, that you'll want to make sure you're getting the most out of your RFP for your future corporate travel partner.
-Here are ten steps to consider when you're thinking about how to conduct a travel RFP.
+It's only natural then, that you'll want to make sure you're getting the most out of your RFP for your future corporate travel partner.
+Here's 10 steps to consider when you're thinking about how to conduct a travel RFP.

 How much does your team travel?
 Is your relationship with your TMC transactional or strategic?
 If your travel requirements are basic, and you’re happy with your current TMC, you may not even need an RFP.

 On the other hand, you might be looking for a partner who goes beyond merely sourcing the cheapest rates for your travel program.
 One that handles multi-leg and multi-country trips, for example; who is able to identify savings and opportunities; and able to save your team time and money.
 Then, you might be in the market for a new TMC.

 Understand why, where and how often your team travels.
 In other words, what is your travel footprint?
 This should be the starting point for every RFP.